Audectra/Roadmap/README.md

 - [Studio] Basic Stage Settings via Dashboard
 - [Studio] Bridge Configuration via Dashboard
 - [Studio] Support for SKColor in Properties Panel.
-- [Nodes] Initial Set of Effect Nodes
+- [Nodes] Initial Set of Strip Render Nodes

 ## Backlog
 These items will be placed on the roadmap after being priorizited.